-- 3.1.
-Meetings shall be chaired by the President or, in their absence, the secretary.
-If neither is present, the other Executive Board members shall decide amongst themselves who shall chair the meeting. - 3.2.
-Meetings may (and usually will) be held electronically. - 3.3.
-A quorum of a minimum of 2/3 of T21RS Executive board members is required for voting decisions. - 3.4.
-Executive board has the ability of removal of an elected person in case of misconducting behavior (e.g., neglect their obligations with the society, scientific misconduct, harassment, etc.).
-The situation will be exposed in an extraordinary meeting and removal of the elected person has to be approved for at least 2/3 of T21RS Executive board members.
+3.1.
+Meetings shall be chaired by the President or, in their absence, the Secretary.
+If neither is present, the other Executive Board members shall decide amongst themselves who shall chair the meeting.

+3.2.
+Meetings may (and usually will) be held virtually.

+3.3.
+A quorum of a minimum of 2/3 of T21RS Executive board members is required for voting decisions.

+3.4.
+Executive board has the ability of removal of an elected person in case of behavioural misconduct (e.g., neglect their obligations with the society, scientific misconduct, harassment, etc.).
+The situation will be exposed in an extraordinary meeting and removal of the elected person must be approved by at least 2/3 of T21RS Executive board members.